azavea/raster-vision/docs/framework/architecture.rst

     hola bob!!!
     hola susan!!!

 The output in ``/opt/data/sample-pipeline`` contains a ``pipeline-config.json`` file which is the serialized version of the ``SamplePipeline2Config`` created in ``config3.py``.
 The serialized configuration is used to transmit the configuration when running a pipeline remotely.
 It also is a programming language-independent record of the fully-instantiated configuration that was generated by the ``run`` command in conjunction with any command line arguments.
 Below is the partial contents of this file.
 The interesting thing to note here is the ``type_hint`` field that appears twice.
-This is what allows the JSON to be deserialized back into the Python classes that were originally used.(Recall that the ``register_config`` decorator is what tells the ``Registry`` the type hint for each ``Config`` class.)
+This is what allows the JSON to be deserialized back into the Python classes that were originally used.(Recall that the ``register_config`` decorator is what tells the ``Registry`` the type hint for each :class:`~config.Config` class.)

 .. code-block:: json